HalvorCappelenWik/INF102_Mandatory1/svar.md

 ### Task 1.1 - MyRandomSelector
 * `removeRandom(List<T> list)`: O(n)
-    * Because list.Remove is O(n).
-Both in arraylist and linkedList.
+    * Because list.Remove is worst case O(n) in both arraylist and linkedList.
 We have to iterate tru the array to find the element to remove.
 * `removeRandom(List<T> list, int k)`: O(nk)
     * method has O(nk) because we run removeRandom(List<T> list), which is O(n), k times.

 ### Task 1.2 - MySmallestSelector
 * `selectSmallest(List<T> list, int k, Comparator<? super T> comp)`: O(n * log(n))
-    * We create a new copy of the list given as parameter.
+    * We create a new copy of the list.
 This is O(n) since we iterate through the list and add each element to the new list. kSmallest.sort(comp); is O(n * log(n) * c) where c is the comparator used.
 Comparator.NaturalOrder = O(1) We select the k first items, this gives us O(k) and total runtime is O(n * log(n) + k) Ignoring constants we get runtime of O(n * log(n))